Hyperbolic Eisenstein series for geometrically finite hyperbolic surfaces of infinite volume: Introduction.

 \section{Introduction.}

 The spectrum of the Laplace-Beltrami operator for a compact Riemann surface is discrete, it is no more the case when $M$ is not compact.
-For example when you withdraw one point from $M$, it appears a continuous part in the spectrum whose spectral measure is described by an Eisenstein series.
-The study of the limiting behavior of the spectrum of the Laplace-Beltrami operator for a degenerating family of Riemann surfaces with finite area hyperbolic metrics have been used to explain this apparition (see for example \cite{w2}, \cite{jit}, \cite{he}) and one of the motivation of this paper is the interest in a question of L.Ji in \cite{jit}, p.308, concerning the approximation of Eisenstein series by suitable eigenfunctions of a degenerating family of hyperbolic Riemann surface.
+For example when we withdraw one point from $M$, it appears a continuous part in the spectrum whose spectral measure is described by an Eisenstein series.
+The study of the limiting behavior of the spectrum of the Laplace-Beltrami operator for a degenerating family of Riemann surfaces with finite area hyperbolic metric have been used to explain this apparition (see for example \cite{w2}, \cite{jit}, \cite{he}).
+This paper finds one of its motivation in the general study of approximation to Eisenstein series (see for example the question of L.Ji in \cite{jit}, p.308, line 15, concerning the approximation of Eisenstein series by suitable eigenfunctions of a degenerating family of hyperbolic Riemann surfaces).
 We hope to surround it via hyperbolic Eisenstein series (for results on degenerating Eisenstein series see, for example \cite{o2}, \cite{o4}, \cite{jorg}, \cite{pippich}).
-What we really do here is to develop the suggestion in \cite{kmi}, to construct hyperbolic Eisenstein series and harmonic dual form in the infinite volume case: in this context we verify the convergence of hyperbolic Eisenstein series and the fact that it permits to realize a harmonic dual form to a simple closed geodesic on a geometrically finite hyperbolic surface of infinite volume (theorem \ref{dual}) and in a similar way of an infinite geodesic joining a pair of punctures (theorem \ref{infinite}).
-We obtain a degeneration of hyperbolic Eisenstein series to horocyclic ones (theorem \ref{deg} and corollary \ref{funnel}):
+What we really do here is to develop the suggestion in \cite{kmi}, to construct hyperbolic Eisenstein series and harmonic dual forms in the infinite volume case: in this context we verify the convergence of hyperbolic Eisenstein series and the fact that it permits to realize a harmonic dual form to a simple closed geodesic on a geometrically finite hyperbolic surface of infinite volume (theorem \ref{dual}) and in a similar way of an infinite geodesic joining a pair of punctures (theorem \ref{infinite}).
+Moreover in section 5 we generalize the definition of hyperbolic Eisenstein series to the case of $q-$forms (see section 5 formula (\ref{nor})).
+In particular we obtain a degeneration of hyperbolic Eisenstein series to horocyclic ones (theorem \ref{vitali}(2)).
+Since it is in the center of our motivation let's be a little more precise on this new result.\\ Let $(S_l)_l$ be a degenerating family of Riemann surfaces with infinite area hyperbolic metric, $S_l$ having a funnel $F_l$ whose boundary geodesic is denoted $c_l$.
+We denote $\Omega_{c_l}=\Omega_l$ the hyperbolic Eisenstein series of Kudla-Millson theory associated to the pinching geodesic $c_l$ (see section 2), $S_0$ the component of the limiting surface containing the cusp $\infty$ (see section 5.1) and ${\mathcal E}_\infty$ the horocyclic Eisenstein series associated to the limiting cusp (see formula (\ref{eh})).
+For $s\in\{\Re s>-1/2\}$, except possibly a finite number of points in $(-1/2,0)$, the family of meromorphic 1-forms $\frac{1}{l^{s+1}}\Omega_l(s,.)$ converges uniformly on compact subsets of $S_0$ to $\frac{\Gamma\left(1+ \frac{s}{2}\right)}{\Gamma\left( \frac{1}{2}\right)\Gamma\left( \frac{1}{2}+ \frac{s}{2}\right)}\Im{\mathcal E}_\infty(s+1,.)$.